 Maryland Announces Free-Fishing Days

 Annapolis, Md.
-(June 1, 2012) ─ Marylanders and visitors, old pros and first-timers ─ everyone is invited to grab a rod, get outside and enjoy Maryland’s excellent fishing opportunities through free-fishing days on June 2, June 9 and July 4.
-No fishing license, stamp or registration is required to fish in State waters on these days.
+(June 2, 2011)─The State of Maryland welcomes new anglers and visitors to enjoy the State’s excellent fishing opportunities through free-fishing days on June 4, June 11 and July 4.
+No fishing license is required to fish in State waters on these days.

-“Our free-fishing days are the perfect time for everyone to experience Maryland’s exceptional fishing opportunities,” said Governor O’Malley.
-“I encourage you to take your family and friends to our abundant streams, lakes, rivers, ponds, bays and ocean to enjoy quality time with one another and our natural world.”
+“Our free-fishing days are an excellent opportunity for anglers and their families to experience the outstanding fishing that Maryland has to offer,” said Governor O’Malley.
+“I encourage you to take your family and friends to our abundant streams, lakes, rivers, ponds and bays for some quality time.”

-As always, free-fishing anglers must adhere to fishing rules such as size and creel limits.
-For these rules, or to download a copy of the 2012 Maryland Fishing Guide, anglers can visit dnr.maryland.gov/fisheries/regulations/regindex.asp or any of the seven DNR Service Centers, listed at dnr.maryland.gov/service/center.asp.
+As always, free-fishing anglers must adhere to minimum size and creel limits for the 62 species that are managed by the Department of Natural Resources (DNR).
+For fishing regulations and to download a copy of the 2011 Maryland Fishing Guide, visit dnr.maryland.gov/fisheries/regulations/regindex.asp or any of the seven DNR Service Centers, dnr.maryland.gov/service/center.asp.